Edinburgh's only public architectural walking tour

 If you would like to take a guided tour with your children, please book a private tour so the guide can tailor the language and the programme to your family.
 Babies in buggies are accepted for free.

-Yes, well behaved dogs are accepted on the guided tours.
-Note that the Old Town can be particularly busy during summer however.
-Our most dog friendly guided tour is in Dean Village.
+Yes, well behaved dogs are accepted on the guided tours, except Dean Village where we pass through a cemetery.
+Note that the Old Town can be particularly busy during summer.

-On most guided tours of Edinburgh, we climb from 20 to 1oo steps.
-Our flattest architecture tour is in New Town.
+On most guided tours of Edinburgh, we climb from 20 to 100 steps.
+Our flattest architecture tour is in the New Town.